 The provision of mortgage finance for the purchase of owner-occupied residential property is the key objective of the Society.
-The Society continues to offer pragmatic solutions to meet the lending needs of its customers and has built a reputation for expertise and service in this specialist part of the market.
+The Society continues to offer pragmatic solutions to meet the lending needs of its consumers and has built a reputation for expertise and service in this specialist part of the market.
 We continue to offer an individual approach to underwriting and take the time to understand borrower's circumstances and assess the affordability of each mortgage in a prudent and sensible manner.

-During the year, there was an increase in new advances of £88.5m against £48.0m in 2021.
-Redemption levels were higher than in 2021, nevertheless the Society achieved net growth in the mortgage book of c.£20.0m, or 9.1%, to £237.1m (2021: £217.2m).
+During the year, there was an increase in new advances of £97.6m against £88.5m in 2022.
+Redemption levels were higher than in 2022, nevertheless the Society managed strong net growth in the mortgage book of £37.8m, or 15.9%, to £274.7m (2022: £237.7m).

-As at 31 December 2022, there was one mortgage account that was 12 months or more in arrears (2021: one) with an outstanding loan balance of £65k (2021: £189k) and an arrears balance of £13k (2021: £10k).
-The Society had mortgage arrears balances greater than 3 months old at 31 December 2022 of 0.30% (2021: 0.28%), compared to a UK Finance industry average of 0.83% (2021: 0.86%).
+As at 31 December 2023, there was one mortgage account that was 12 months or more in arrears (2022: one) with an outstanding loan balance of £70k (2022: £65k) and an arrears balance of £13k (2022: £13k).
+The Society had mortgage arrears balances greater than 3 months old at 31 December 2023 of £1.78m or 0.65% (2022: £0.69m or 0.3%), compared to a UK Finance industry average of 1.07% (2022: 0.83%).

-As at 31 December 2022 the Society had no properties in possession (2021: none).
+As at 31 December 2023 the Society had no properties in possession (2022: none).

-The Society may consider offering forbearance to mortgage borrowers who experience temporary payment difficulties as a result of serious illness, a change in employment circumstances or a significant life event.
+The Society may consider offering forbearance to mortgage borrowers who experience temporary payment difficulties because of serious illness, a change in employment circumstances or a significant life event.

 Arrangements considered include payment holidays, change in payment basis from repayment to interest only or amendment of mortgage term.
 All arrangements are temporary and are regularly reviewed.

-At 31 December 2022, the Society offered such forbearance to 13 borrowers (2021: 11), representing a total mortgage balance of £2.3m (2021: £1.4m).
-Two of these cases were in arrears (2021: 3), the value of arrears was £28k (2021: £17k) and the capital balance was £264k (2021: £837k).
-These loans are considered within the Society's individual and collective mortgage provisioning modelling as described opposite.
+At 31 December 2023, the Society offered such forbearance to 11 borrowers (2022: 11), representing a total mortgage balance of £2.29m (2022: £1.55m).
+Three of these cases were in arrears (2022: 20).
+These loans are considered within the Society's individual and collective mortgage provisioning modelling as described below.